The English Company

 - If anyone out there has a gold watch with that brand, I would like to know please.

 Watches branded with customer’s names, or with blank dials, often have “Audemars” engraved on one of the bridges, or on the plate.
 “Audemars” was also sometimes painted at the top of the dial where it was concealed by the bezel.
 Some pre-war ladies’ watches have the brand “Daphne” engraved on the movement.
-(No, I have no idea why – unless she was one of my father’s girlfriends…….)
+(No, I have no idea why – unless she was one of my father’s many girlfriends…….)

 Their makers’ marks are usually punched inside the London-made gold cases, near the hall marks – “MA” in a shield for my father and “LA”, in either an oblong field or plain, for my grandfather.